 Maranatha is part of the NCAA Division III (www.ncaa.org) as well as the NCCAA Division II (National Christian College Athletic Association, www.thenccaa.org).
-On a local level, the NCAA conference we participate in is the AD3I (Association of Division III Independents) which is made up of independent colleges from around the nation.
+On a local level, the NCAA conference we participate in is the AD3I (Association of Division III Independents) which is comprised of independent colleges and universities from around the nation.
 In wrestling, we are members of the Northern Wrestling Association.

 Does Maranatha offer athletic scholarships?

 No, NCAA Division III and NCCAA Division II do not allow the awarding of athletic scholarships.

 What does my GPA have to be in order to play sports?